Atharva-77/To-do-list-React/README.md

 Do `npm install`.
 This will install all the node modules.
 Do `npm start`.
 This will run your code & the website opens on your localhost.

-### If localhost dosen't work then try 1 of the following steps
+## If localhost dosen't work then try one of the following steps

 1. Disable the firewall.
 2. If you are using vscode, open `.vscode/launch.json`.
 Check the `url's port number inside it`.
 After that click on `add configuration` and launch chrome. `Save & Run` the file.